Circuit of Wales

-The scheme would see 830 acres of land at Rassau, near Ebbw Vale in South Wales, transformed into an international standard circuit, capable of hosting top-level motorcycle racing and everything on four wheels all except Formula One.
-In addition, the Heads of the Valleys Development Company says that the circuit will be worth £45 million annually to the Welsh economy, generating some 6,000 permanent jobs through provision of facilities for motorsport industries.
+The attraction for politicians and investors was the estimated £45 million the circuit would attract annually to the Welsh economy.
+Associated activities were said to be capable of generating some 6,000 permanent jobs through provision of facilities for motorsport industries.
 An on-site hotel, race academy and training facilities would boost employment opportunities further and help attract up to 750,000 visitors a year.

 An early coup for the developers came with the news that they had signed a five-year deal with MotoGP organisers Dorna to host the British Grand Prix from 2015 onwards, taking over the event from Silverstone.
 Significant hurdles still had to be overcome, not least raising the finance and obtaining the necessary planning permissions.
 By July 2013, the circuit had received outline planning permission from Blaenau Gwent County Borough Council but in July of the same year, the Welsh Government stepped in to halt the process while it took further time to decide if the plans should be subjected to further scrutiny.